polyformproject/commercial.polyformproject.org/terms.md

 ## Audit Hours

 The customer agrees to cooperate with audits during regular business hours.
-The vendor agrees to cooperate with the customer to minimize the disruption to the customer's business from the audit.
+The vendor agrees to cooperate with the customer to minimize disruption to the customer from the audit.

 ## Audit Costs